 - Islam in Africa

 In addition to the application materials requested by GSAS, no application to the Department of Near Eastern Languages and Civilizations will be considered complete unless accompanied by a recent sample of the student's written work (e.g., term paper, senior thesis, master’s essay).
 There is not a specified length for this writing sample.
 However, one should keep in mind that the admissions committee may not have the time to examine carefully a large writing sample in its entirety.
-Please upload your writing sample to your online application along with your statement of purpose and unofficial transcript.
+Please upload your writing sample to your online application along with your statement of purpose and transcripts.

 For the master of arts (AM) program: Before seeking admission, applicants will normally have attained a basic knowledge of a Near Eastern language central to their field of concentration.
 In addition, advanced reading knowledge of either French or German is required before admission; the student will be tested prior to the first week of classes in the first term.